 “Natural gas” means a naturally occurring mixture or process derivative of hydrocarbon and non-hydrocarbon gases.
 Its constituents include the greenhouse gases methane and carbon dioxide, as well as heavier hydrocarbons.
 Natural gas may be field quality (which varies widely) or pipeline quality.

-“Natural gas gathering and boosting station” means all equipment and components located within a facility fence line associated with moving natural gas to a natural gas processing plant, transmission pipeline, or distribution pipeline.
+“Natural gas gathering and boosting station” means all equipment and components located within a facility fence line associated with collecting natural gas from multiple wells and moving it toward a natural gas processing plant, transmission pipeline, or distribution pipeline.

 “Natural gas processing plant” means a plant used for the separation of natural gas liquids (NGLs) or non-methane gases from produced natural gas, or the separation of NGLs into one or more component mixtures.